naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 1. Parse all flags and environment, resolving safety-mode, target spec/tasks, index, registries, and multi-repo roots.

+1.a Under Kilo with `--kilocode` and `--require-orchestrator`:
+    - verify that Kilo Orchestrator Mode is active **before** proceeding;
+    - if not active, apply the failure/warning rules from Section 18 (KiloCode Support) and stop the run early in `strict` mode.

 2. Resolve SPEC_INDEX and registry directories using canonical order.
 3. Detect presence/absence of `tool-version-registry.json` and
    design-system registries.